gengxingri/Coding-for-Everyone-C-Cpp/README.md

 # C-for-Everyone-Programming-Fundamentals
-This course is a part of Coding for Everyone: C and C++ Specialization which is available on coursera offered by University of Califormia, Santa Cruz.
+This course is part of Coding for Everyone: C and C++ Specialization which is available on Coursera offered by University of Califormia, Santa Cruz.